Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in

 However, one exception is the eclipse of GJ 357b (Zgraggen et al., in prep), which was a huge outlier and for which hits >5,000 DN occurred every $\sim$13 minutes within a 5px radius aperture.
 This can likely be attributed to the observation being taken on 11$^\mathrm{th}$ May 2024, during one of the most intense Solar storms recorded in recent times \citep{solarstorm2024}.

-In summary, persistence effects due to cosmic rays hitting individual pixels may be a widespread phenomenon for which the pixel-fitting method could be beneficial in order to weight away from.
-If these persistence effects could be modelled then it may be possible to directly fit them in the mean function of the pixel-fitting method (e.g. fitting an exponential ramp to the affected pixels) rather than weight away from them, potentially improving signal-to-noise.
-This could be more important if a strong cosmic ray were to affect one of the central pixels of the PSF or in the case of a high rate of cosmic ray hits as in the eclipse of GJ-357b.
+In summary, persistence effects due to cosmic rays hitting individual pixels may be a widespread phenomenon for which the pixel-fitting method could be beneficial for weighting away from them.
+If these persistence effects could be modelled then it may be possible to directly fit them in the mean function of the pixel-fitting method (e.g. fitting an exponential ramp to the affected pixels) rather than weight away from them, potentially improving S/N. This could be more important if a strong cosmic ray were to affect one of the central pixels of the PSF or in the case of a high rate of cosmic ray hits as in the eclipse of GJ-357b.